-- 1. Students may use calculators during all three session of the ISAT mathematics tests at grades 4 through 8. - 2.
-Students in grades 7 and 8 shall have the Mathematics Reference Sheet provided by ISBE on their desks during all three sessions of the ISAT mathematics test. - 3.
-Students in grades 3 through 8 shall have paper rulers provided by ISBE on their desks during all three sessions of the ISAT mathematics test. - 4.
-Students at all grades shall be given a supply of blank, unlined scratch paper for session 1 of mathematics.
-For sessions 2 and 3 of mathematics students shall do all scratch work in their test booklets in the space provided, except when additional paper is needed as an accommodation for a student with an IEP or a Section 504 Plan.
-The test administrator must destroy all separate, used scratch paper immediately after testing. - 5.
-As a test accommodation for students with an IEP or Section 504 Plan, students may use graphic organizers, word processors, calculators at grade 3, additional paper for notes or calculations for any test, or other aids such as multiplication tables, number lines, or word lists.
+- 1. Students may use calculators during all three session of the ISAT mathematics tests at grades 4 through 8.
+(See the current test administration manuals for a list of what is considered to be an acceptable calculator). - 2.
+Students in grades 7 and 8 must have the Mathematics Reference Sheet provided by ISBE on their desks during all three sessions of the ISAT mathematics test. - 3.
+Students in grades 3 through 8 must have paper rulers provided by ISBE on their desks during all three sessions of the ISAT mathematics test. - 4.
+SCRATCH PAPER - a.
+Mathematics test Students at all grades must be given a supply of blank, unlined scratch paper for session 1 of the mathematics test.
+For sessions 2 and 3 of mathematics students will do all scratch work in their test booklets in the space provided. - b.
+Writing test Students at grades 3, 5, 6, and 8 may be given a supply of blank, unlined scratch paper for each session of the writing test.